pfmahoney/Proform_tdf_v2_BLE/README.md

 The VSCode screen shout look like this:
 ![VSCode Screen](images/vscode_proform.png)

+## Future Improvements

+I am working on a Proform-like display with 3 dial gauges instead of text output so it looks more like the original Proform screen.
+It's a work-in-progress but I have it mostly coded up.
+When I finish and test it, I'll replace the project files with the new version which will add this graphical interface.

 ## Acknowledgements

 This project was inspired by the work of @kevinmott09: